All Episodes

 I hate Bill Maher, but I don't care if he's on the air.

-If I don't like it, I don't have to watch it, and I don't watch it.
+If I don't like it, I don't have to watch it and I don't watch it.

-But that that's the point.
+But that's the point.

 Let the American people decide.

-Now, what's happening, and I'm just giving you the the my take as of today, but of course, the swamp being the swamp, the sewer being the sewer, Republicans being weak, feckless, visionless, lacking a spine and a backbone.
+Now, what's happening, and I'm just giving you my take as of today, but of course, the swamp being the swamp, the sewer being the sewer, Republicans being weak, feckless, visionless, lacking a spine and a backbone.

 You know, that could change, but it seems more and more unlikely every single day.